Anxiety Therapy in Fort Collins, CO

 We'll work at your pace.
 We'll go where you need to go.

-Megan Silberhorn, LPCC, counselor in Fort Collins and Online in Colorado.
+Megan Silberhorn, LPCC, therapist in Fort Collins and Online in Colorado.

-My approach is relational, meaning the relationship between us is part of the healing.
-You will feel like a person I am genuinely invested in.
+My approach is relational.
+The relationship between us is part of the healing.
+You will feel like a person I am genuinely invested in, because you are!

 Honestly, there is no severity scale that says when to seek counseling for anxiety.
 If anxiety is preventing a restful nights sleep, disrupting your relationships, and physical symptoms like panic attacks, racing heart, or just can’t get a deep enough breath for a moment of calm, please reach out!
 I can help!

 Most of us don't recognize anxiety for what it is at first.
 We just know something feels off.
-Maybe it's the 2am mind that won't quiet down.
-Maybe it's irritability you can't explain, or the sense that you're always one step behind and can't catch your breath.
+Maybe it's a mind that won't quiet down.
+Maybe it's irritability you can't explain.
+Maybe its the sense that you're always one step behind and can't catch your breath.

 For some, anxiety shows up as worry and overthinking.
 For others, it looks like pushing harder, going numb, or staying so busy there's no room to feel it.
 Different expressions, same exhausted nervous system.